colemanbroad/fisheye/README.md

-Segmentation and tracking inside the zebrafish retina using active learning
+Segmentation and tracking inside the zebrafish retina with deep nets and assignment models.